 • Add 3 mashed bananas and 1 tsp vanilla extract and mix until blended.

 • In a separate bowl, whisk together dry ingredients: 1 1/2 cups flour, 1 tsp baking soda and 1/2 tsp salt.
-Mix the dry ingredients into wet ingredients until incorporated.
+Mix the dry ingredients into the wet ingredients until incorporated.

 • Fold in 3/4 cup chocolate chips.
 Divide batter evenly into your 12-count muffin tin and sprinkle the remaining 1/4 cup chocolate chips evenly over the tops.
 Bake at 350˚F on the center rack for 25-30 minutes or until the top is golden and a toothpick inserted into the center comes out clean.
 Cool in the pan for 5 minutes then transfer to a baking rack to cool to room temperature.